 Minimalist living is the act of consciously eliminating or limiting the non-essentials in your life to make room for the important things you love and enjoy.
 That can include stuff, relationships, and activities.

 Please allow me to state the obvious.
-Minimalist Living can be thought of as a first world solution looking for a problem.
-On the other hand some people have a problem satisfying there needs because of limited resources do to circumstances in and out of their control.
+Minimalist Living can be thought of as a first-world solution looking for a problem.
+On the other hand, some people have a problem satisfying their needs because of limited resources due to circumstances in and out of their control.
 But that is not what I am referring to today.

 This will lead you to rethink better ways to identify and satisfy your needs.
 Spending time working deliberately will flip a switch in your subconscious as you begin to transform.
 Really!
 You will begin to transform.

 You will begin feeling a burden lifted as you realize you can actually be content with the bare essentials.
 The stress will drain from your shoulders as you succumb to now obvious realization.

 The thought of uncluttered physical spaces and calendars dance in your mind, you begin to look forward to the enjoyable process of filling that space with stuff and activities you actually enjoy.

 When you begin focusing on doing the things you actually enjoy rather than succumbing to social pressures and norms you realize many of the things you once believed were necessities are not.

 Spending your precious time doing things you love rather than squandering that time working to acquire unnecessary stuff has a way of empowering you to enjoy what you already own even more.

 Culturally many people believe the more convenient things are the better, convenience is king.
 We make excuses to acquire unnecessary stuff because we believe it makes life more convenient.